-London Nightline is an independent registered charity with the vision that every student in London feels fulfilled by being fully supported.
+London Nightline is an independent registered charity with the vision that every student in London feels supported throughout their university experience, however that may look for them.
 We achieve this aim by offering a peer-led student support service and working to make students aware of the service.

-Our core function is our confidential listening support and information service for students in London.
+Our core function is our confidential listening support and information service for students based both in and outside of London that study or live with our affiliated institutions.
 Open between 6pm-8am during term time, Nightline is accessible throughout the night when normal counselling and welfare services are often unavailable.
-Furthermore, Nightline volunteers are all current students themselves, which means that callers will be speaking to someone who understands the stresses and pressures of university life.
+Furthermore, Nightline volunteers are all current students themselves, which means that callers will be speaking to someone who understands the stresses and pressures of university life and what it is like to currently be at university.

 Our service is staffed by student volunteers, who receive extensive training.
 They get a lot of support themselves, make great friends, and learn useful skills.